Skip to main content

 Figure 15.17.
 Fireworm Figure 15.18.
 Christmas Tree Worms Figure 15.19.
 Tubeworms Figure 15.20.
 Flatworm

-This page titled 15.6: Marine Animals in Benthic Environments - Annelida is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.6: Marine Animals in Benthic Environments - Annelida is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.